 However, as the buzzer never sounded again during their escapades, their fear of exposure was evaporated in the heat of their passion and so the urgency to rope in Sandhya into their orgies receded.

-‘My lovey!’ resting in Roopa’s lap, said Sandhya that evening, ‘what a life!’
+“My lovey, what a life!” resting in Roopa’s lap, said Sandhya that evening.

-The affection Roopa felt for Saroja catered to her innate sense of womanly want.
-Fondling the baby, she experienced a motherly fulfillment as well.
+Also, the affection Roopa felt for Saroja catered to her innate sense of womanly want and fondling the baby, she experienced a motherly fulfillment as well.
 Whenever Saroja smiled in her lap, wanting to mother her sibling subconsciously, Roopa felt spasms in her womb.
 The mood at the office too was upbeat for them all.
 Even as Ranga Reddy’s ambitious ventures were rising to the skies one by one, Subba Reddy’s new contracts were wearing the drafting table a little bit more.
 New clients too were trooping in, making Raja Rao think in terms of expansion.
 Thanks to the word of mouth, Sandhya too was busy with the decor of the posh bungalows of Banjara Hills.
 And all that made it a dance and dinner in Roopa’s life.